 Jett Foundation Family Workshops

 Catabasis will attend the workshop in Rochester, NY on September 14th.
 This national education program brings together clinicians, researchers, and families affected by Duchenne to learn about care, crucial information, and resources.
-Coming up, Catabasis will attend workshops held in Little Rock, Arkansas on March 9, and Phoenix, Arizona on March 23.

 PPMD End Duchenne Tour

-In an effort to reach every single family facing a Duchenne diagnosis in the US, PPMD hosts a community experience called the End Duchenne Tour to bring updates on research, advocacy, and care to cities across the country, featuring a roster of leading experts in the Duchenne space.
-Catabasis will be on the tour in Omaha, Nebraska on March 30.
+In an effort to reach every single family facing a Duchenne diagnosis in the US, PPMD has launched a multi-year community experience called the End Duchenne tour, which brings updates on research, advocacy, and care to cities across the country, featuring a roster of leading experts in the Duchenne space.
+Catabasis will be in Wilmington, DE on September 14th.

 Catabasis is committed to developing safe and effective therapies for patients with rare diseases.
 To do this, we conduct clinical trials to evaluate the safety and efficacy of investigational medicines to obtain the necessary marketing approvals that allow patients broad access to these medicines.